s555ameer/SentimentAnalysis/README.md

-# CommentToxicityClassifier
+# SentimentAnalysisUsingTextdata
-The Comment Toxicity Classifier is a system designed to automatically identify toxic comments in user-generated content.
-Its purpose is to promote a safer and more respectful online environment by filtering out harmful and offensive comments.
+The "Sentiment Analysis Using Text Data" project aims to automatically analyze and categorize sentiments (positive, negative,) in text data.
+It uses machine learning models and NLP techniques to process the data and predict sentiments.
+The system finds applications in business insights, social media monitoring, market research, and political analysis.